AloisSeckar/wiki-image-crawler/README.md

 ## Usage

-On startup the program prompts for the name of the Wikimedia image category page - for example `SVG_flags_of_municipalities_of_Álava-Araba` (copy the name from URL, don't use the Wiki page title).
+On startup the program prompts for the name of the Wikimedia image category page - for example `GitHub_logos`.
+The input gets encoded into Wiki-compatible URL, however with some terminals (like Windows `cmd`) it may fail to produce a valid Wikimedia category name with non-ASCII characters.
 Then the next prompt asks for JSON key for retrieved image URL.

 Given the provided category name is valid `commons.wikimedia.org` category, the program will then retrieve the original image URL via Wikimedia API for every image entry located in this category.
 The entries are located via `galleryfilename galleryfilename-truncate` CSS class selectors.
 The API call being made is `https://commons.wikimedia.org/w/api.php?action=query&titles=File:<<image_name>>&prop=imageinfo&iiprop=url&format=json`